facelessuser/backrefs/docs/src/markdown/refs.md

 ### Re

-/// info | LOCALE and Character Properties
+> [!info] LOCALE and Character Properties
-Backrefs does not consider `LOCALE` when inserting POSIX or Unicode properties.
-When forced int ASCII mode, either by  the `ASCII` (or `LOCALE`) flag or when operating on a byte string, Unicode properties are restricted to the ASCII range.
+> Backrefs does not consider `LOCALE` when inserting POSIX or Unicode properties.
+When forced int ASCII mode, either
+> by  the `ASCII` (or `LOCALE`) flag or when operating on a byte string, Unicode properties are restricted to the
-///
+> ASCII range.

 Back\ References      | Description
 --------------------- |------------